 Since this track, co-worked with Pharrell Williams, the “Happy” author, we figure out his obvious ways to survive, is to keep his Faith.

 Just like the art cover of Section 80, the Bible under the condoms and gun shows a human being, sinner yes, yet who looks for answers and tries not to destroy himself, finding anything that could save him from the “evils of Lucy”.

 As Kendrick says: “But if God got us, then we gon’ be alright”.

 This interlude translates the temptation itself, the sweetness of the Lucy hiding a hellish bittersweet taste of poison.

+This song is actually, the Return of the Prodigal Son.
 His beloved momma, wisdom and tender loving voice has been waiting for.

-This is the moment for him to get the answers he was looking for
+This is the moment for him to get the answers he was looking for.

 Now the fight with himself is done, Kendrick’s now ready to get back to what he came for.

 His war is now to end to wars his hood’neighborhoods are having.

 How Much A Dollar Cost